Isaacmwangi/remote-work-management/README.md

 ![Dashboard](./remote-work-management-frontend/src/assets/Screenshot_Dashboard.jpg)

-### Job Listings
+### Available
 From the dashboard, you can view available job listings.
 You can filter and search for jobs to find opportunities that match your interests.
+This show only the top 6 jobs.
+Below the available Jobs there is a button to view all jobs which will direct you to another page with all jobs.

 ![Available Jobs](./frontend/src/assets/Screenshot_AvailableJobs.jpg)

-### Add Job Listing
+### Posting a Job
 If you're an employer, you can add new job listings to attract potential candidates.

 ![Add Job Listing](./frontend/src/assets/Screenshot_AddJobListing.jpg)